SheathedBlade/quartz/content/Information/Catalog of Materials.md

 ---
 ## Wood
-### Prismaia Tree
+### Prismaia Bark

 Prismaia trees are a rare, but naturally occurring species characterized by its prismatic and golden leaves, silver bark, and towering heights.
+Naturally infused with mana, prismaia bark is essential in the creation of various magical and alchemical tools.

 ## Stone
 ### Obsidian